jhipster/generator-jhipster/README.md

-# jhipster-vuejs
+# JHipster-vuejs
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
-> JHipster blueprint, A vueJs blueprint for JHipster.
+> JHipster-vuejs, A vueJs blueprint for JHipster.
 It will use VueJS as the frontend library

 # Introduction